akuafo/evals-and-inference/githubsite/docs/llm-evaluations.md

 The reason is that LLMs are probabilistic.
 The randomness in these responses does not lend itself to an easy quantified assessment.
 An LLM may provide two different responses if asked the exact same question two times.
 And its responses may change and evolve over time.
 Even worse, if the LLM vendor makes a scheduled release, or does an unannounced 'internal alignment', the responses for entire categories of prompts can change significantly.

-The good news is that there are a growing number of innovative approaches for addressing the hard parts of LLM evaluation.
+The good news is that there are a growing number of innovative approaches for addressing the hard parts of LLM evaluation, a few of which are outlined below.

 It might seem obvious, but in order to do an LLM evaluation, it's necessary to have a good data set for testing.
 For those who specialize in machine learning (ML) and data science, it's standard practice to start with the process of obtaining the data, preparing the data, and splitting the data into training and test sets.
 For non-ML engineers, this process might be part of the learning curve.